hungtran84/adv-k8s/2-argocd/lab2_1_installing_argo_cd/03-ingress-configuration/README.md

 # GKE Ingress Configuration
-To configure ingress with Google Cloud load balancer for ArgoCD we need to perform the below steps
+To configure ingress with Google Cloud Load Balancer for ArgoCD we need to perform the below steps

 ## Disable internal TLS
 To disable internal TLS, we need to pass the --insecure flag to the argocd-server command, this will avoid an internal redirection loop from HTTP to HTTPS.
 For this, we need to edit the deployment named “argocd-server” and make the following changes